legiongis/hmsf-md/README.md

 This [Arches project](https://arches.readthedocs.io/en/stable/projects-and-packages/) works in conjunction with two other repos, [legiongis/arches](https://github.com/legiongis/arches) and [legiongis/fpan-data](https://github.com/legiongis/fpan-data).
 The former is a fork of the core Arches codebase with a few small changes, and the latter is an Arches package that defines the database schema and contains some initial data.
 To install locally, first [install the Arches dependencies](https://arches.readthedocs.io/en/stable/requirements-and-dependencies/)).
 After you have all dependencies installed, come back here.
 The following steps are basically the same as the recommended [Arches developer installation](https://arches.readthedocs.io/en/stable/creating-a-development-environment/).

-- create and activate a virtual environment.
+- Create and activate a virtual environment:

     ```
     python3 -m venv env
     source env/bin/activate
     ```

- - clone our fork of the core Arches repo [legiongis/arches](https://github.com/legiongis/arches) and checkout the `stable/5.1.x-fpan` branch
+ - Clone our fork of the core Arches repo [legiongis/arches](https://github.com/legiongis/arches) and checkout the `stable/5.1.x-fpan` branch:

     ```
     git clone https://github.com/legiongis/arches